 The ‘islands’ near NYC (Long Island, Rhode Island) often get a bad rep as nothing more than suburban surroundings to the Big Apple, but to skip over them on trips between New York and Boston would be a mistake.

-We loved roaming its streets of 18th and 19th-century buildings, taking endless photos and found ourselves mentally picking out paint samples for the stunning villa’s we planned to buy, do up and live our best gay life (complete with two dogs of course.)
+We loved roaming its streets of 18th and 19th-century buildings, taking endless photos and found ourselves mentally picking out paint samples for the stunning villas we planned to buy, do up and live our best gay life (complete with two dogs, of course.)

-Claiming nearly 1,000 buildings on the National Register of Historic Places in the downtown and surrounding neighborhoods, exploring Providence yields a taste of the cities wealthy manufacturing past – though there is also plenty of modern and engaging arts and culture attractions to remind you, this is not a city that time forget.
+Claiming nearly 1,000 buildings on the National Register of Historic Places in the downtown and surrounding neighborhoods, exploring Providence yields a taste of the city’s wealthy manufacturing past – though there is also plenty of modern and engaging arts and culture attractions to remind you, this is not a city that time forget.

-In among all these dream houses, you’ll find an affluence of trendy coffee shops, intimate theatres, innovative restaurants and great places to grab a drink.
+Among all these dream houses, you’ll find an affluence of trendy coffee shops, intimate theatres, innovative restaurants and great places to grab a drink.
 This is a student town, after all, with the famous Brown University on College Hill – any town with this many students has to work to stay hip and relevant, and luckily Providence has done just that.

-When it comes to the local gay scene, well where do we even start.
-Not only are there more gay clubs, bars, and bathhouses here than nearby Boston – but there are rainbow flags flown across the city to let you know you are welcome absolutely everywhere you do.
+When it comes to the local gay scene, well, where do we even start?
+Not only are there more gay clubs, bars, and bathhouses here than in nearby Boston – but there are rainbow flags flown across the city to let you know you are welcome absolutely everywhere you do.

 This ‘wall of separation’ inspired the founders of the United States, who later incorporated it into the U.S. Constitution and Bill of Rights.
-This condemnation of the orthodoxy of New England Puritanism and devotion to protecting individual “liberty of conscience” has left a tangible legacy today and as we said Providence is the gayest state capital we have ever visited – only rivaled by Austin, Texas.
+This condemnation of the orthodoxy of New England Puritanism and devotion to protecting individual “liberty of conscience” has left a tangible legacy today, and as we said, Providence is the gayest state capital we have ever visited – only rivaled by Austin, Texas.

-Persecuted people from the early 1600s on to now have found protection in Providence including religious minorities, Catholics (back then) and Jews in particular, and also the Quakers and Unitarians – all of which have contributed meaningfully to the creation of Providence today.
+Persecuted people from the early 1600s on to now have found protection in Providence, including religious minorities, Catholics (back then) and Jews in particular, and also the Quakers and Unitarians – all of which have contributed meaningfully to the creation of Providence today.

-Because the entire city is a sanctuary, there is no true gayborhood here and members of the LGBT+ community can be found dispersed throughout Providence.
-Queer spirit is still strong here and annual events such as the Rhode Island Pride Festival, the associated block parties and more see the entire downtown city shut down in a spectacle, unlike anything we have ever seen.
+Because the entire city is a sanctuary, there is no true gayborhood here, and members of the LGBT+ community can be found dispersed throughout Providence.
+Queer spirit is still strong here, and annual events such as the Rhode Island Pride Festival, the associated block parties and more see the entire downtown city shut down in a spectacle, unlike anything we have ever seen.